 Science Education, Teacher Education, Democratic Education, Secondary Education, Public School Reform, Science Teaching

-Liza’s current research is focused on improving the quality of undergraduate science teaching with a particular focus on increasing the number of students from under-represented minority groups who choose and succeed in careers in science (including science teaching).
+Liza’s research and teaching focus on supporting preservice teachers to become social justice educators and on increasing the number of students from under-represented minority groups who choose and succeed in careers in science (including science teaching).
 She has also studied the challenges of using inquiry-based science teaching strategies with diverse groups of students and has conducted research on student problem-solving strategies in inquiry-based classrooms.

 - Finkel, Liza, section editor (2007).
 Accommodating Student Diversity within Inquiry.
 In: Abrams, Eleanor, Southerland, Sherry, & Silva, Peggy, Eds., Inquiry in the Classroom: Challenges and Opportunities.
 Greenwich, CT: Information Age Publishing.